 Can technology be applied to all real-life situations so that miscarriage of justice and wrongful delivery of ‘benefit-of-doubt’ could be discontinued?
 Real-life situations are no joke that can be replayed and corrected later once done.
 You cannot revisit those events and claim a benefit of doubt.
 All the events that occur in our lives are a lot more crucial and decisive.
 For example, a small error on part of a driver or a pilot can prove fatal and there may not be another chance left to be availed.
 In this situation, whom do we give the benefit of doubt since the person exists no more.
 Hence in some real-life situations actually there is no margin for error and no benefit of doubt that works.
 Similar thing can be said for the career of a person.
 No one plans to fail but still people do not succeed.
 In spite of one’s best laid plans, one may not succeed in life or at most reap mediocre success.
 Well there could have been myriad of reasons why your calculations might not have matched with that of the career aspirations.
 The first and foremost of them is the environmental factors that are largely outside an individual’s control and which affect all people, some get adversely affected while some favourably.
 Let us consider a student who had been working hard all the year round but fails to secure the best grades.
 Would you be inclined to give him the benefit-of-doubt and not hold him negligent of dereliction of his duty towards studies?
 Can we doubt his intentions?
 For such a student, we might take a benign view and not hold a grudge against him.
 We would be more than happy to give him the benefit-of-doubt while denying the same to another who had always been wasting his time and undermining his studies.
 We may neither hold a sympathetic view nor remain condescending towards the second student.

 Can we enjoy the benefit of doubt (and keep basking in inaction) that the earth might not be warming up due to human activities and climate change might just be a hoax?
 Who does this doubt benefit?
-We hurt ourselves a lot by giving ourselves the benefit.
+Don’t we hurt yourself a lot more by giving ourselves the benefit of doubt?